ningshi/ATEN/README.md

   # The time-series data will be generated based on the Boolean functions in the network 'net1'
   # numSeries and numPoints refer to the the number of time series and the number of time points, respectively.
   # noiseLevel represents the that a gene state can randomly flipping with the probability (noiseLevel*100)%
+  # Use set.seed() here if you want to reproduce the results
   datalist<-buildTimeSeries(network=net1,numSeries=10,numPoints=10,noiseLevel=0)

   ```